AI Agent Index

 Pros

-• Most modern people-management UX in the category — Lattice's purpose-built design for performance, engagement, and growth conversations is materially more intuitive than HRIS-first competitors that retrofit talent management features onto employee record systems
+• Most modern people-management UX in the category: Lattice's purpose-built design for performance cycles, OKR planning, engagement surveys, and growth conversations is materially more intuitive than HRIS-first competitors that retrofit talent management features onto employee record systems.

-• Integrates with rather than replacing HRIS — Lattice's integrations with Workday, Rippling, BambooHR, and Gusto let companies adopt Lattice for talent management without ripping out existing HRIS investments, reducing deployment risk
+• 22 G2-verified integrations with the core modern HR tech stack: Workday, Rippling, BambooHR, Gusto, Slack, Teams, Jira, Okta, ADP, and Snowflake let companies adopt Lattice for talent management without ripping out existing HRIS investments, reducing deployment risk for established HR stacks.

 Limitations

-• AI feature pace versus AI-native HR challengers — Lattice AI is solid but rolls out behind pure-play AI HR tools (Eightfold, BetterUp) on talent intelligence sophistication, which is where the category is heading at the high end
+• AI feature pace lags pure-play AI talent platforms: Lattice AI is solid for review summaries and engagement trend analysis but rolls out behind Eightfold AI on talent intelligence depth and Findem on attribute-based sourcing, which is where the category is heading at the high end.

 Assembled